grafana/grafana-operator/docs/docs/alerting/notification-policies.md

 ## Dynamic Notification Policy Routes

 There might be scenarios where you can not define the entire notification policy in a single place and you have to assemble it from multiple resouces.
-In this case, you can use the `spec.routeSelector` in combination with multiple `GrafanaNotificationPolicyRoute` resources.
+In this case, you can use the `spec.route.routeSelector` in combination with multiple `GrafanaNotificationPolicyRoute` resources.

+The `routeSelector` can be specified in any `route` object, including the list of `spec.route.routes`.

-All `GrafanaNotificationPolicyRoute` resources will then be discovered based on the label selector defined in `spec.routeSelector`.
+All `GrafanaNotificationPolicyRoute` resources will then be discovered based on the label selector defined in `spec.route.routeSelector`.
 In case `spec.allowCrossNamespaceImport` is enabled, matching routes will be fetched from all namespaces.
 Otherwise only routes from the same namespace as the `GrafanaNotificationPolicy` will be discovered.

-All discovered routes will then get appended to the `spec.route.routes[]` of the `GrafanaNotificationPolicy` based on the priority defined in the `GrafanaNotificationPolicyRoute`.
+All discovered routes will then get set on the `spec.route.routes[]` of the `GrafanaNotificationPolicy`.

-Priorities can be in the range 1-100 with `1` being merged first and `100` last.
-If no priority is specified, it is treated as a priority of `100`.
+{{% alert title="Note" color="secondary" %}}
+The `spec.route.routes` and `spec.route.routeSelector` fields are mutually exclusive.
+When both fields are specified, the `routeSelector` takes precedence and overrides anything defined in `routes`.
+{{% /alert %}}

 The following shows an example of how dynamic routes will get merged.